AlokYadav310703/AAPL-Event-Driven-Stock-Prediction-System-with-Memory-Augmented-RAG/README.md

-# AAPL Event-Driven Stock Prediction System
-(Currently working)
+## A Multi-Stage Deep Learning Framework for Stock Price Prediction Using LLM-Based News Intelligence and Error Correction

 A three-stage, memory-augmented, event-driven stock prediction pipeline for Apple Inc. (AAPL) that fuses LLM-extracted news intelligence, ensemble deep-learning price forecasting, and a learned residual error-correction model.